Learning Feature Embeddings for Discriminant Model based Tracking: Learning Feature Embeddings

-Achieving optimal $\mathbf{w}$ by directly using Eq.~\ref{eq:w}, however, is time-consuming, because $\mathbf{X}^{\top}\mathbf{X} \in \mathbb{R}^{D\times D}$ and the time complexity of matrix inversion is $O\left ( D^3 \right )$.
-Therefore, we usually achieve $\mathbf{w}$ by solving a system of linear equations as $\mathbf{x}=\mathbf{A}\setminus \mathbf{b}$ with Gauss elimination method and its time complexity is $O\left ( D^3/2 \right )$.
-Even so, its time-consuming grows cubically with the dimension of feature embeddings, and high-dimensional feature embeddings are often used in deep networks.
-To address the dependence of time complexity on the dimension of feature embeddings, we propose to employ the Woodbury formula~\cite{Woodbury} which is written as
+Solving for $\mathbf{w}^{*}$ by directly using Eq.~\ref{eq:w} is time-consuming because $\mathbf{X}^{\top}\mathbf{X} \in \mathbb{R}^{D\times D}$ and the time complexity of matrix inversion is $O\left ( D^3 \right )$.
+Even if we obtain $\mathbf{w}^{*}$ by solving a system of linear equations with Gaussian elimination method, the time complexity is still $O\left ( D^3/2 \right )$, hindering the efficient training of the model when high-dimensional features are used.
+To address the dependence of the time complexity on the dimension of features, we employ the Woodbury formula~\cite{Woodbury}

 where $\mathbf{X}\mathbf{X}^{\top}\in \mathbb{R}^{N\times N}$.
-It is easy to know that the right hand of Eq.~\ref{eq:Woodbury} allows us achieving $\mathbf{w}$ with time complexity $O\left ( N^3/2 \right )$, and visual tracking inherently has the characteristic of fewer samples, in other words, $N$ is small.
-Therefore, when the dimension of feature embeddings is larger than the number of samples, that is $D>N$, we use the right hand of Eq.~\ref{eq:Woodbury} to achieve $\mathbf{w}$, whereas, the left hand is used.
+It is easy to see that the right hand of Eq.~\ref{eq:Woodbury} allows us to solve for $\mathbf{w}^{*}$ in time complexity $O\left ( N^3/2 \right )$.
+Usually, the number of online training samples is smaller than the dimension of features in tracking, \emph{i.e}., $N<D$.
+Therefore, in order to solve for $\mathbf{w}^{*}$ efficiently, we use the right hand of Eq.~\ref{eq:Woodbury} if the dimension of the learned feature vectors is larger than the number of training samples, \emph{i.e}, $D>N$.
+Otherwise, the left hand is used.

-Last but not least, when we would like to integrate the ridge regression solver into deep networks training, we need to calculate $\partial \mathbf{w}/\partial \mathbf{X}$ for the backward process.
-Fortunately, because ridge regression problem is implicit differentiation under the optimality condition and has a closed-form solution Eq.~\ref{eq:w}, $\partial \mathbf{w}/\partial \mathbf{X}$ exists and it is relatively easy to be obtained automatically using standard automatic differentiation packages such as PyTorch and Tensorflow.
-Specifically, in order to train the deep networks, given $\lambda$ as well as $\mathbf{X}$ and $\mathbf{y}$ which are obtained by the features extraction network, we only need several lines of code to achieve $\mathbf{w}$ in the forward process and there is no code need in the backward process.
+Last but not least, when we integrate the ridge regression solver into the training of CNNs, it is necessary to calculate $\partial \mathbf{w}^{*}/\partial \mathbf{X}$ in the backward process.
+Fortunately, $\partial \mathbf{w}^{*}/\partial \mathbf{X}$ is easy to be automatically obtained using the popular deep learning packages, such as TensorFlow and PyTorch, where automatic differentiation is supported.
+Specifically, during network training, given $\mathbf{X}$ and $\mathbf{y}$, only one line of code is necessary to solve for $\mathbf{w}^{*}$ in the forward process and there is no code needed in the backward process.